Well, the windows & frames have for the time being, Won!

 Plastic, of course.

-Made the stern parts out two layers of sheet plastic and shaped them to fit.
+Made the stern parts out two layers of sheet plastic and shaped them

 Here they are after they have been glued in.